dbrowning2/grapheneos/root.md

 Magisk refuses to accept patches to work with GrapheneOS as they are actively blocing root so you need to get a patched version that can.
 If you have any other version of Magisk installed you must uninstall it.

+> [!NOTE]
+> This is advertised as getting [Zygisk](https://zygisk.com/) working on GrapheneOS which allows more apps to work.
+I would be cautious as this is more fragile and I tried it with Airalo and it did not work.

+> [!NOTE]
+> If you need shell root you need to enable that in the settings of Magisk.
+I don't recommend leaving that enabled.

 https://github.com/pixincreate/Magisk/releases

 Download to your computer and install: